greatislander/c2lc-project-website/src/activities/explore-action-blocks.md

 experience: No Coding Experience
 subject: Introduction
 relatedActivities:
-  - "Mission: Visiting Animals"
-  - "Mission: Planet Discovery"
-  - "Mission: Rescue "
+  - Setting up the stage
+  - Draw Shapes
-description: In this activity, learners explore various action blocks.
+description: In this activity, learners explore various action blocks in the Weavly coding environment.
 whatYouNeed: |-
   ### Tools